gogocat/dataBind/README.md

 dataBind is very fast.
 Please do try the famous dbmonster example, locate in `examples/dbmonsterForOf.html` and fiber `/examples/fiber-demo.html` compare with [other frameworks.](http://mathieuancelin.github.io/js-repaint-perfs/)

 ## How to use it?
-This is a very simple example shows text binding.
+The following is a very simple example shows text binding.

-Most of your logic will be in the viewModel (plan old JavaScript object).
+Most of the component logic will be in the viewModel(plan old JavaScript object).

-`dataBind.init` will return an instance of `Binder` object.
-This is the bond dataBind object.
+`dataBind.init` will return an instance of `Binder`(this is the bond dataBind object).
+Then just call `render` to start render to the page.

 HTML view